JoshOrndorff/recipes/src/testing/README.md

 ### Constructing a Mock Runtime

-To test our module, we need to construct a mock runtime.
-To do so, we must create a configuration type (`Test`) which implements each of the configuration traits of modules we want to use.
+To test the module, construct a mock runtime.
+To do so, create a configuration type called `Test` which implements the configuration traits.

 ```rust
 #[derive(Clone, PartialEq, Eq, Debug)]